DFE-Digital/cpd-payment-calculations/README.md

 > Per participant price £995 >> per participant output payment £597 (60%) >> per participant output payment for a retention period £119 (20% of 60%) >> output payment subtotal for a retention period with 1900 retained participants £226k

 * "Participants" includes both teachers and mentors.
-* Note that the contractual term for "output payment" is actually "output payment", however we're avoiding this in the code to avoid the inevitable confusion with program input/output terminology.
-These are payments made based on the performance of the training provider (i.e. their output).
+* "Output" payments are payments made based on the performance of the training provider (i.e. their output).
+Previously known as "variable" in the code.
 * "Payment type" for start/retention/completion output payments.